 This particular image was part of a bridal brochure shoot for the Marriott hotel group.
 They had a healthy number of wedding bookings, but there seemed an obvious lack of engagement with the Asian community.
 A review of their wedding marketing image quickly revealed why.
 There were no Asian bridal imagery displayed anywhere.
-It’s difficult to engage a target customer if they cannot see an established relationship with similar clients.
+It’s difficult to engage a target customer if they cannot see an

 I do enjoy working at Eaves Hall, whether it’s photographing their food, their rooms, or as in this case, a wedding.
 The venue allows a vast array of opportunities for the creative photographer.